 ISO 27001 - the information security original

 ISO/IEC 27001 is the leading international standard for the introduction of a holistic management system for information security.
-The revised version was published on October 25, 2022.
+The ISO standard has just been revised and republished on October 25, 2022.

 Why do we need automotive cyber security?